shashankkmciv18/Self-Driving-Car/P3 Traffic Sign Classifier/readme.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
+For this  purpose i always rely on search based hyper parameter tuning which is present in code itself and for a long experiecne with this stuff, one thing i came to know that this way of tuning hyperparameter using GRid Search or Random search is way better than the manual method ,initially i was only getting an accuracy of 89% but after some fine tuning it was able to get 99% of accuracy.</br>
+So in this method the machine itself chooses the best optimizer batch size , and other hyper paramters like learning rate.It might take some time but in order to make an robust product we alsways prefer this.</br>
+Full detail of the model is in the picture present at bottom.
 For training my model i basically made an model initially which gave me 89% result  on validation dataset and afterr fine tuning it with random search  from tensorflow.kerastuner  accuracy of that model became 93% on the validation set without any data augmentation techniques.
 Model will give even more accuracy if the dataset will be large, for that there is an technique of data augmentation, which i will do in future in spare time.